 If you have a new autism diagnosis in your life, it is very likely that it came from a medical provider.
 If you suspect your child has autism, then start with your pediatrician, and request a referral to a specialist, if needed.
 A psychiatrist, psychologist, neurologist or developmental pediatrician can diagnose your child.
 As long as the provider is medically licensed (not all psychologists are), then they can provide a prescription for treatment.
 The most common treatment for autism is applied behavioral analysis, or ABA.
 Depending on your child’s strengths and challenges, other prescriptions may be written for speech therapy, occupational therapy and/or physical therapy.

 The best place to start is with your primary insurance company.
 Ask for a list of providers in each category that was prescribed, and contact ALL of them.
 Many will have waitlists.
 Others won’t answer or call you back.
 Others will only provide limited hours of service, or serve patients only at a location that is challenging to reach in traffic.
 Make note of these limitations and restrictions, and ask to be placed on all waitlists.
-If services cannot be provided in a reasonable amount of time (typically x for mental health services, like ABA, or 30 days for physical health services like occupational therapy), then you should have grounds to request a gap exception or out-of-network agreement.
+If services cannot be provided in a reasonable amount of time (typically 10-14 days for mental health services, like ABA, or 30 days for physical health services like occupational therapy), then you should have grounds to request a gap exception or out-of-network agreement.

 Note: The following information is specific to the public services in the State of California.
 Programs vary widely from state to state.